Having a baby is hard. Breastfeeding is hard. Having a fussy breastfed baby is really hard.

 Here’s why.

-Dairy is difficult to digest.
+Dairy products are difficult to digest.

 Signs of a milk protein intolerance:

 - blood in stool- This is the big one.
-If your baby has blood in his stool, the cause is almost always a food intolerance (most likely to dairy).
+If your baby has blood in his stool, the cause is almost always a food intolerance (most likely to be dairy).

 - Excessive gas